CartoDB/documentation/app/content/analytics-toolbox-bigquery/sql-reference/retail.md

 Procedure to obtain the twin areas for a given origin location in a target area.
 The full description of the method, based on Principal Component Analysis (PCA), can be found [here](https://carto.com/blog/spatial-data-science-site-planning).

 The output twin areas are those of the target area considered to be the most similar to the origin location, based on the values of a set of variables.
 Only variables with numerical values are supported.
-Both origin and target areas should be provided in grid format (h3 or quadkey) of the same resolution.
+Both origin and target areas should be provided in grid format (h3, or quadbin) of the same resolution.
 We recommend using the [data.GRIDIFY_ENRICH](../data/#gridify_enrich) procedure to prepare the data in the format expected by this procedure.

 **Input**

 * `origin_query`: `STRING` query to provide the origin cell (`index` column) and its associated data columns.
 No NULL values should be contained in any of the data columns provided.
-The cell can be an h3 or a quadkey index.
-For quadkey, the value should be cast to `STRING` (`CAST(index AS STRING)`).
+The cell can be an h3, or a quadbin index.
+For quadbin, the value should be cast to `STRING` (`CAST(index AS STRING)`).
 Example origin queries are:
     ```sql
     -- When selecting the origin cell from a dataset of gridified data
     SELECT * FROM `<project>.<dataset>.<origin_table>`